oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

-# Path Tracing with Intel&reg; Embree
+# Path Tracing with Intel&reg; Embree and the Intel&reg; oneAPI Rendering Toolkit

 ## Purpose